Which international destinations are reopening to tourists? - Local News 8

 The Maldives has recorded around 1,457 confirmed cases and five deaths from Covid-19 so far.

-“Within the next three months, the Maldives will become the first Covid-19 free country in the Asia region hopefully,” during an online Maldivian parliament meeting.

-“We are conducting surveys to begin safe tourism when we reach that road.”
+While it was previously thought the destination would reopen at the end of the year, officials have brought this forward to July.

-A phased reopening has been proposed that would see private jets and super yachts allowed entry from June 1, charter flights and private jets will be charged a $50,000 landing fee.
+A phased reopening has been proposed that would see private jets and super yachts allowed entry from June 1.

+However, a previously reported $50,000 landing fee for charter flights and private jets has been removed, along with a suggested tourist visa fee.

+“We are planning to reopen our borders for visitors in July, 2020,” reads an official statement issued by the Ministry of Tourism on May 30.

 The government has also issued a “Safe Tourism License” for tourist facilities that comply with government legislation and certain safety requirements, such as having a certified medic readily available and holding an “adequate stock” of PPE equipment.

-Travelers who made the trip over will need to have a confirmed booking with a tourist facility with a “Safe Tourism Licence,” as well as a special $100 tourist visa available to those committed to spending a minimum of 14 days in the country.
+Travelers who make the trip over will need to have a confirmed booking with a tourist facility with a “Safe Tourism License,” as well as a special tourist visa available to those committed to spending a minimum of 14 days in the country.

 Visitors will also need to present a valid medical certificate confirming they are Covid-19 free.

-The Maldives received more than 1.7 million visitors in 2019 and had been expected numbers to rise to two million in 2020.
+The Maldives received more than 1.7 million visitors in 2019 and the destination had expected numbers to rise to two million in 2020.

 St. Lucia